AndyTulpule/EntityFrameworkExamples/README.md

 # EntityFrameworkExamples
 Entity Frame work ASP.NET examples.
-This is Contoso Unviversity Example liked hence want it to be uploaded to my GIT.
+This is Contoso Unviversity Example liked hence want the code to be uploaded to repository branch I created.
+I am trying to Merge the Branch.